 Designated Professional Music Track Courses

-- 16 credits of designated concentration courses (to be determined by the student in conjunction with and by approval of the department chair).
+- 16 credits of designated track courses (to be determined by the student in conjunction with and by approval of the department chair).
 Ensembles, liberal arts courses, and repeated labs are not allowed.

 Professional Music Core (14 credits required)